gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 *If decimalLatitude, decimalLongitude (=WGS84) is not informed, DAGI checks if swissCoordinatesLv95_E, swissCoordinatesLv95_N (=CH1903+/LV95) or swissCoordinatesLv03_E, swissCoordinatesLv03_N (=CH1903/LV03) are informed, and does the conversion to WGS84.
 The API is performed solely on decimalLatitude, decimalLongitude coordinates.

-** _eventDate_ value must be exactly ISO 8601-1:2019 standard YYYY-MM-DD
+** _eventDate_ value must be ISO 8601-1:2019 standard YYYY-MM-DD, with a tolerance for YYYY-MM and YYYY.

 <br>
 <div style="text-align: center;"><br>🔸<br></div>